whatisnuclear/website/zppr.md

 film-scanning
 vendors](https://www.archives.gov/research/motion-pictures/vendors) and send the approval form in for quotes.
-I sent it in to the two that can handle films that are only available on master copies.
+I sent it in to the two that can handle films that are only available as masters due to an I on my IAR form (as instructed).
 They sent quotes back in a few days.

 There was some variation depending on what resolution you request it in, how much compression the files will have, and how they deliver the files.
 For a 28